Introducing Sky Sports Racing Selector: How to play

 There is a £100 consolation prize to the player who selects all the available winners but misses out on the jackpot prize due to the tie-breaker.
 In the event of multiple players missing out for this particular reason, the £100 consolation prize shall be awarded to player with the earliest entry out of those people.

-This Saturday's racing comes from Meydan and Doncaster, with plenty of options to select as your winning pick.
+This Monday's racing comes from Chantilly and Newcastle, with plenty of options to select as your winning pick.

-The Saturday rounds is now OPEN.
+The Monday round is now OPEN.
 Just predict the seven correct winners of the seven Sky Sports Racing Selector races to win the £1,000 jackpot prize!